 Holiday revelers throughout the world enjoy mulled wine.
 Italy's version, vin brûlé, pairs the warming spices of cinnamon, cloves, nutmeg, ginger, star anise, vanilla, allspice, and black peppercorns with red wine.
 Orange and lemon add sweetness and tang.
 Get a big pot ready so you can serve steaming mugs to holiday guests as they arrive.
 It will make your kitchen smell invitingly festive.

 A baked pasta dish, this Bolognese-style lasagna pleases entire families.
 It's made with a tomato-based meat sauce (ragù), besciamella (Italian-style béchamel, a white sauce), and plenty of Parmigiano-Reggiano cheese.

 Make the meat sauce ahead of time so you can pull this recipe together quickly on Christmas day.
-No-cook lasagna noodles also cut your prep time.
+Using no-cook lasagna noodles also cuts your prep time.
 Just assemble the layers, then bake it for about 30 minutes until it turns golden brown and crispy.

 03 of 07

 A comforting baked stuffed pasta dish, spinach and ricotta cannelloni is quick and simple to make, especially if you use dried cannelloni.

 Though indigenous to North America, turkey became a traditional part of Christmas dinner in many parts of northern Italy after Spanish traders brought domesticated birds to Europe.
 Rotolo di tacchino ai funghi (stuffed turkey breast roulade) makes an impressive—but also quick and easy—Christmas dinner main dish.